 54.2% of respondents were women.
 48.8% were men.
 Fewer than 1% were nonbinary.
 Sample sizes for women and men in each job role are as follows:

 Associate: 219 men, 234 women

 224 respondents were baby boomers.
 320 were Gen Xers.
 488 were millennials.
 The margins of error for these generational groups (based on U.S. census estimates for 2017) were 7%, 5%, and 4%, respectively.
 The average age of our participants was 39.7.

 On average, participants had been employed at their current companies for 6.7 years.

-To determine emotional intelligence, we used the Wong and Law scale, which consists of a series of statements where respondents would agree or disagree with.
+To determine emotional intelligence, we asked a series of statements which respondents would agree or disagree with.
 They could choose from one of five responses, from strongly disagree to strongly agree, including a neutral midpoint.
 Then, we assigned each of those responses a numerical value from 1 = strongly disagree to 5 = strongly agree.
 Then these scores were averaged for each participant, and we compared all participants’ average emotional intelligence scores to find the percentile.

 Outliers were excluded from the analysis.

 This study relies on self-reported data, which means it could have some influence from exaggeration, minimization, and telescoping.
 It is not weighted or statistically tested and is based on means alone.